edgarcosta/lmfdb-gce/setup/mongodb.md

 #### Servers
 The development consists of 3 mongodb servers in a replica set:
-* warwick:37010 aka lmfdb.warwick.ac.uk:37010
+* warwick:37010 aka warwick.lmfdb.xyz or lmfdb.warwick.ac.uk:37010
-* m0:27017
+* m0:27017 aka m0.lmfdb.xyz
-* arb:27017, an arbiter, i.e., a dummy server, without data to make the number of servers odd and untie elections.
+* arb:27017 aka arb.lmfdb.xyz, an arbiter, i.e., a dummy server, without data to make the number of servers odd and untie elections.

 remark: at the moment there are indeed two warwick servers: warwick.lmfdb.xyz and lmfdb.warwick.ac.uk.